-I'm a fully independent, freelance mobile and remote recording engineer, audio editor and mixer, for speech-based work such as podcasts, live stand-up comedy shows and radio.
-I can provide recording, editing, or a full production service from start to finish, at a fraction of the cost of hiring a studio facility.
-Most of my work is in the London area, but I am happy to work further afield.
+I'm a fully independent, freelance mobile and remote recording engineer, Pro Tools and SADiE audio editor and mixer, for speech-based work such as podcasts, live stand-up comedy shows and radio.
+I can provide recording, editing, or a full production service from start to finish.
+Most of my work is in the London area, but I'm happy to work further afield.
+I live in Essex, about 35 minutes on the train from central London.

-I've worked as a sound engineer in busy London studios since 1999, on a variety of work including BBC Radio Four features, comedies and discussion programmes; podcasts; TV documentary mixing; feature film ADR; TV and radio ads and more.
+I've worked as a sound engineer in busy London studios since 1999, on a variety of work including BBC Radio Four features, comedies and discussion programmes; podcasts; TV documentary mixing; feature film ADR; TV and radio ads, foreign language reversioning and more.
 I finally decided to go freelance in 2011.
 With over 20 years of experience you're in good hands.
 I've tried to cover most bases below, but do get in touch if you have any questions!

 Remote recording service

-As recording in person is currently not possible, I use the Cleanfeed platform to remotely record presenters and guests separately, all from my studio at home.
-People simply need a decent mic, headphones, and be running the Chrome web browser on their computer.
-I've been using this method since March 2020, and it works remarkably well.
-The quality of guests' mics and set-ups will still be a factor, but with its ability to record separate tracks for guests, it's far superior to recording via consumer video conferencing platforms which often leave audio as an afterthought (I'm being generous here).
+I use various broadcast platforms to remotely record presenters and guests, all from my studio at home.
+Guests simply need a decent mic, headphones, and a web browser on their computer.
+Clients tend to use Cleanfeed or Riverside, but if you have a preffered platform then that's fine too.
+The quality of guests' mics and set-ups will still be a factor, but it's far superior to recording via consumer video conferencing platforms.
+I also run an SD card hardware recorder as a back-up machine for all sessions.

 Editing and mixing